 Widgets allow you to add dynamic layers to your graphic templates.
-There are two types of widgets: Slideshow and Date/Time.
+There are three types of widgets: Slideshow, Date/Time, and QR codes.

 Slideshow allows you to create one graphic template that will automatically cycle through preset elements on your programming, so you don't have to manually click to advance.
 You can update the individual elements, or slides, at any time including on the fly.